IBM/universal-connectors/input-plugin/logstash-input-mongo-atlas/README.md

 * Developed by IBM
 * Configuration instructions can be found on [Guardium Mongo Atlas documentation](https://github.com/IBM/universal-connectors/blob/main/input-plugin/logstash-input-mongo-atlas/README.md)
 * Supported Guardium versions:
-    * Guardium Data Protection: 11.4 and above
+    * Guardium Data Protection: 11.4 and later
     * Guardium Insights: coming soon

 This is a [Logstash](https://github.com/elastic/logstash) input plug-in for the